gombrii/aoc/README.md

 Dur: 304µs
 ```

-"Res" is whatever was returned from the PartX function and "Dur" is the time measured from the moment the PartX function was called to the moment after it returned.
+`Res` is whatever was returned from the PartX function and `Dur` is the time measured from the moment the PartX function was called to the moment after it returned.
 The loading of the puzzle input file data happens before time starts recording.
 Printing (for debug purposes or otherwise) will not interfere with anything, so feel free to do so.
-Prints will simply appear between "Running year/dayX/partX with X.txt" and the "Res" and "Dur" statements.
+Prints will simply appear between "Running year/dayX/partX with X.txt" and the `Res` and `Dur` statements.

 Every initiated day's input catalogue gets two empty text files (`input.txt`, `test.txt`) into which you copy paste that day's puzzle input.
-Run with `-i` to run the puzzle with a specific input file, eg. `aoc -d 1 -p 2 -i test` to run with `test.txt`.
-The default is `input`, which runs the puzzle with `input.txt`.
+Run with `-i` to run the puzzle with a specific input file, eg. `aoc -d 1 -p 2 -i test.txt`.
+The default is `input.txt`.
 If the challenge presents more than one test input, simply create more test input files.

 ### Locking
 Aoc remembers the results and durations of each solution's last run.
 Locking a solution does two things.
-It locks down the result for that solution so that it's not overwritten and it sees so that the duration for the solution only updates if it's shorter than the shortest recorded duration while the solution was locked.
-While the solution is locked aoc will also return an error if a change to the solution would return a different result than when it was locked.
+Firstly, it locks down the result for that solution so that it's not overwritten and instead errors if the solution's result deviates from the locked down result.
+Secondly, it sees to that the duration for the solution only updates if it's shorter than the shortest recorded duration.

 The typical usecase for locking a solution is after a correct result has been achieved.
 Often the first solution is sloppy or naïve.
 When the solution is locked it gives you the oppertunity to experiment and polish your solution and compare results, while getting clear feedback when something has gone wrong.
 Effectively you've turned your puzzle solution into a simple unit test and performance test testing itself.

 ### Utilities
 At least in my mind, Advent of Code solutions are quick and dirty, thus don't need proper code hygiene.
 To achieve that, two helper packages are included when initiating the module:
-- shared/input — for parsing input data into common formats (Lines, String, Matrix, etc.)
+- shared/parse — for parsing input data into common formats (Lines, String, Matrix, etc.)
 - shared/exit — for exiting quickly in case of error (exit.If(err), exit.PanicIf(err))

 ## Author's notes